ergoplatform/ergodocs/docs/dev/wallet/address.md

 Fees are not part of the core protocol, but if you miss them, the transaction wont be propagated around the network by default

+**If I transfer 1Erg to the P2S address and P2SH address of the same script, will I check the balance through the P2S or P2SH address equal to 2Erg?**

+No. They are two different addresses with two different spending requirements.
+Also, the node/explorer has no clue that they are two representations of an identical script.

 ## Resources

+- [ergo-simple-addresses](https://github.com/kushti/ergo-simple-addresses) contains few zero-dependencies Java-friendly utils for working with addresses.
 - [Ergo Vision](https://github.com/CryptoCream/ErgoVision) | A wallet visualization tool to be used for investigating transactions and addresses
 - [Integration Guide for Exchanges](guide.md)